Trust is rocket fuel for your career advancement.

 the information back, whether to a client, report, or boss, in your own words shows you were actually listening and demonstrates your understanding.
 People trust people who take the time to listen.

 This is ESPECIALLY good for virtual teams.
+Remember virtual relationships at work require more structured communication.
+Make paraphrasing a habit.

 There you have it: Build trust.
 Grow your fan base.
 Enjoy the ride.